 Once you have set out your strategy you have to ensure you follow up on it.
 It can be difficult if you face a high workload but realize your employer wants you to build a career.
 You have to plan time for it during your working hours.
 From my experience and many business e-readers it is advised to take one hour a day for your personal projects.
 This you have to spend on your own projects, your personal development or in other words on your career building.
 Note that if you go for a 1- or 2-day training you already spent this time.

-Your strategy should show clearly if you aim for growing into a specialist or becoming a manager.
-I have been asked how realistic is it to say to become CEO.
+Your strategy should show clearly if you aim for growing into a specialization or leadership.
+I was asked: “how realistic is it to say to become CEO?”
 If you start in a company I would call this a “far from your bed show”.
-This is not realistic at all.
+This is not realistic at all (unless you start your own).
 In general you have to qualify for a couple of courses and become a lead assistant/junior.
 Once you have lead a team you can develop yourself into a more skilled/people manager and level up.
-This is up to you but five years is quite a minimum if you start at the bottom.
+This is up to you but five years pass by easily if you start at the bottom.
 Combine also the internal training offers with training outside the company.
 In this way you ensure other companies recognize it as well.
+Most important is that you are doing the work that suits your actual needs.

 Make a switch